DMOJ/docs/docs/site/installation.md

 (dmojsite) $ python3 manage.py loaddata navbar
 (dmojsite) $ python3 manage.py loaddata language_small
 (dmojsite) $ python3 manage.py loaddata demo

+# If you want more languages and are running the runtimes-tier3
+# version of the Docker image, load them with:
+(dmojsite) $ python3 manage.py loaddata language_all
 ```

 !>  Keep in mind that the `demo` fixture creates a superuser account with a username and password of `admin`.
 If your